-A teacher’s aide degree prepares a graduate to play a key role in the classroom.
-A teacher’s aide (also known as an educational assistant, paraprofessional, para-pro, instructional assistant, or teacher’s assistant) assists one or more classroom instructors in day-to-day tasks such as assisting students with assignments, organizing the classroom, taking attendance, and administering exams.
+A teacher’s aide degree prepares graduates to play a key support role in the classroom.
+A teacher’s aide (also known as an educational assistant, paraprofessional, para-pro, instructional assistant, or teacher’s assistant) assists one or more classroom instructors in day-to-day tasks such as maintaining order and discipline, helping students with assignments, organizing the classroom, taking attendance, and administering exams.
 Associate degrees that can prepare you for this career are available in a traditional, in-person format as well as through online and hybrid teacher’s aide programs.
 Learn more about how to become a teaching assistant on our career guide.

 Teacher’s Aide Degrees and Certification